LaxarJS/laxar-mocks/docs/manuals/introduction.md

 Below the example, each of the enumerated points is described in more detail.
 Note that some of the steps are optional, depending on your testing needs.
-If you are already familiar with the basics, you may want to browse the [API docs](../api/laxar-mocks.md) instead.

 ```js
 // 1.
 Module Definition, Imports